-The 8-week bootcamp starts Aug 21 and continues weekly through Oct 9.
+The 8-week bootcamp meets weekly on Sundays.
 Conor takes you from a blank page to the first draft of a complete feature screenplay, walking you through the entire process of conceiving, outlining, and writing a 90-120 page script.
 You can view Conor’s previous class videos on Twitter, YouTube and Twitch

 This intensive eight-week live Feature Bootcamp meets weekly on Sundays.
 You’ll go from a blank page to the first draft of a complete feature screenplay, attending a three-hour class session each week, in which we’ll walk through the entire process of conceiving, outlining, and writing a 80-120 page script.
 Conor will make plenty of time to take questions from students, as well as to review your work and offer feedback.
 This is an intensive crash-course for all skill levels, intended to keep students motivated and on track as they make their story come to life.
 Bring your loglines and movie ideas!

 • Hit the RSVP button

 - You can either purchase the full course “a la carte”: https://scriptcamp.net/classes/

 - Or start your free trial Unlimited Script Camp membership (includes access to all the bootcamps as well as the weekly Script Camp Writers Lab and many supplemental screenwriting classes and workshops, over 60 hours of live classes per month): https://scriptcamp.net/membership/

 - Then hop on the Script Camp discord server, meet Conor and your fellow students: https://discord.gg/Qy3E35DZna